Meaghamann: Plot

 Arul is brought to Jothi and is also able to cleverly convince him, but only up to an extent.
 He tells Jothi that his former partner-turned-archenemy Rane is responsible for the drug theft and shootout at Chitti's place.
 Jothi had been thinking Rane was dead, but Rane is actually alive and is plotting his vengeance.
-Jothi is still skeptical, so Arul is given 2 days to prove that Rane is alive and has done all these things.
+Jothi is still sceptical, so Arul is given 2 days to prove that Rane is alive and has done all these things.
 Arul succeeds by getting help from a prostitute whom he helped earlier.
 Arul places all the stolen drugs at Rane's house and leads Jothi's men there, and they find the lost drugs.
 Jothi asks his men to kill Rane and his gang.
-Shiva cleverly does certain manipulations, kills Rane and his men, and places his own guns in Rane's hands.
+Arul cleverly does certain manipulations, kills Rane and his men, and places his own guns in Rane's hands.
 This leads Jothi and his men to believe that Rane's gun and the one used in the shootout at Chitti's place are the same.

 The gun is also sent for ballistic testing to check on Arul's story, and they all believe Arul's story is true.
 Jothi asks Arul to join his gang and meet him at a secluded place.
 When Arul waits for the opportunity to gun down Jothi, he gets beaten up by his men.
-It is then revealed that his neighbor Usha, who was in love with Arul, had been secretly recording videos of him for her to admire, but her phone falls into the hands of Jothi's men.
+It is then revealed that his neighbour Usha, who was in love with Arul, had been secretly recording videos of him for her to admire, but her phone falls into the hands of Jothi's men.
 They find whom Arul has been meeting and dealing with so far and come to know he is also an undercover cop.
 As a result, Bharathi and Benjamin are assassinated by Jothi's men.

-Jothi and his men beat Arul savagely, keep him bound in a harbor, and ask him the whereabouts of Sharma's remaining 900 kg of heroin.
-Arul whispers the location, and as Jothi comes closer to hear him, Arul spits blood onto his eyes.
+Jothi and his men beat Arul savagely, keep him bound in a harbour, and ask him the whereabouts of Sharma's remaining 900 kg of cocaine.
+Arul whispers the location, and as Jothi comes closer to hear him, Arul spits blade onto his eyes.
 When all of Jothi's men are distracted, Arul escapes from his captors and kills them, leaving Jothi alone, and arrests him.
 Since nobody alive has seen Jothi in person, his arrest is unavoidable, and no political influence will work out.
 Arul rejects Usha's proposal and asks her to focus on her life.
-He then moves on to his next mission and kills Sharma and seizes the remaining 900 kg of heroin.
+He then moves on to his next mission and kills Sharma and seizes the remaining 900 kg of cocaine.